hammerlab/ketrew/README.md

 Build & Install
 ---------------

-Ketrew requires at least OCaml **4.02.0** and should be able to build & work on any Unix platform.
+Ketrew requires at least OCaml **4.02.2** and should be able to build & work on any Unix platform.

 ### From Opam

 If you have `opam` up and running:

-    opam remote add -k git smondet https://github.com/smondet/dev-opam-repo opam install ketrew
+    opam install ketrew

 Then you need at runtime `ssh` in the `$PATH`.